Variable renewable energy: Maximum penetration limits

-Maximum penetration of combined wind and solar is estimated at around 70% to 90% without regional aggregation, demand management or storage; and up to 94% with 12 hours of storage.
+Maximum penetration of combined wind and solar is estimated at 70% to 90% without regional aggregation, demand management or storage; and up to 94% with 12 hours of storage.
 Economic efficiency and cost considerations are more likely to dominate as critical factors; technical solutions may allow higher penetration levels to be considered in future, particularly if cost considerations are secondary.

 Economic impacts of variability

 Estimates of the cost of wind and solar energy may include estimates of the "external" costs of wind and solar variability, or be limited to the cost of production.
 All electrical plant has costs that are separate from the cost of production, including, for example, the cost of any necessary transmission capacity or reserve capacity in case of loss of generating capacity.
-Many types of generation, particularly fossil fuel derived, will also have cost externalities such as pollution, greenhouse gas emission, and habitat destruction which are generally not directly accounted for.
+Many types of generation, particularly fossil fuel derived, will have cost externalities such as pollution, greenhouse gas emission, and habitat destruction, which are generally not directly accounted for.

 The magnitude of the economic impacts is debated and will vary by location, but is expected to rise with higher penetration levels.
 At low penetration levels, costs such as operating reserve and balancing costs are believed to be insignificant.

 Intermittency may introduce additional costs that are distinct from or of a different magnitude than for traditional generation types.
 These may include: